Local Algarve News

 Aguas de Portual provides the names and contact information of local water boards in Portugal.

-Most Hotels are becoming 'connected' these days and also most towns and even the more sizeable villages should have an internet 'cafe' for public access.
-Luz has the Eureka a dedicated internet cafe located on the Rua Dirieta, also the Cafe Jasmin a bit further up the road by the Post Office has a couple machines in their cafe / bar.
+Most ( Luz ) Hotels are 'connected' these days ( wired or wireless ) and also most towns and even the more sizeable villages should have an internet 'cafe' for public access.
+Luz has the Lazuli a cafe on the seafront ( cliffs end ) which has internet facilities.
+Also there is the Cafe Jasmin, located on the Rua Dirieta ( up by the Post Office ), which has a couple computers in their cafe / bar.

-Netcabo - Part of Portugal Telecom's PT Multimedia TV cable company TV Cabo
+Zon - once part of Portugal Telecom's PT Multimedia TV cable company TV Cabo

 Sapo - Also part of the Portugal Telecom PT Multimedia Group